What is Trigger Point Therapy?

-Myofascial trigger points, or simply trigger points or muscle knots, are tight areas in the soft tissue that causes pain and aching in other parts of the body.
-Trigger points are commonly caused by muscle overuse, trauma, inflammation, infection, and nerve pain.
-Trigger points can cause pain over the affected area and also be felt in another part of the body.
+Myofascial trigger points, or simply trigger points or muscle knots, are tight areas in the soft tissue that cause pain and aching in other parts of the body.
+Trigger points are commonly caused by muscle overuse, trauma, inflammation, infection and nerve pain.
+Trigger points can cause pain over the affected area that can radiate to other parts of the body.

-Trigger point therapy is a massage therapy specifically designed to alleviate the pain that causes the knots by applying isolated pressure, manipulation, stretching, and release on the target areas of pain.
+Trigger point therapy is a form of massage therapy specifically designed to alleviate the pain that causes the knots by applying isolated pressure, manipulation, stretching and release on the target areas of pain.
 It should be remembered that the areas targeted may be different from where the client actually feels the pain.

 - Lower back pain

 - Carpal tunnel syndrome

 - Temporomandibular joint (TMJ) disorders

 - Stress and fatigue

 - Digestive issues

 What Can You Expect From Trigger Point Therapy?

 A session of trigger point therapy usually runs for two hours, beginning with a complete assessment of the client's health and medical history, lifestyle and pain score.
 The therapist may ask the client to perform certain movements, to check their posture and range of motion.
 Once they have gathered all relevant information, the practitioner can start developing a treatment plan that includes the appropriate manipulation techniques.